Stabax/OmniUnit_old/README.md

 ## License ##

-This library is released under BSD License Copyright 2017 Stabax Ltd.
+This library is released under BSD License Copyright 2018 Stabax.

 Copyright (c) 1998, Regents of the University of California All rights reserved.